 Expensive farm-to-table restaurant

-But my favorite feature is obviously the rooftop bar.
+But my favorite feature is obviously the rooftop bar and restaurant.
 The drinks are a little pricey, and the view of Meeting Street isn’t exactly impressive.
 But it’s still a pleasant, funky place to see and be seen.

 Restoration on King